Table of Contents

 Larry Hoover was sent to maximum security state prison Stateville Correctional Center in Crest Hill, Illinois.

 This was a predictable culmination of a life that had been lived by the way of guns and gangs.
-He was ashamed of being poor and illiterate, but that is not an excuse for what he did but an explanation for his choices.
+He was ashamed of his poverty and lack of education, but that cannot be taken as an excuse for his actions, that rather explains his decisions and choices in life.
 He later repented for what he did but that was too late.

 Family members of William Young wrote several protest letters to the authorities in 2008 asking them not to give any relief in his sentence.
-In November 2022, during an interview to the Prison Review Board, Illinois for parole, Larry Hoover remained interested in meeting with the mother of his victim William Young to express remorse and ask forgiveness.
-He told the Board that on a past occasion he requested a close associate to initiate communication with the victim’s family to meet with William Young’s mother but she was not interested.
+In November 2022, during an interview to the Prison Review Board, Illinois for parole, Larry Hoover remained interested in meeting with the mother of his victim William Young to express remorse and ask for forgiveness.
+He told the Board that on a past occasion he requested a close friend to initiate communication with William Young’s family to meet with his victim’s mother but she was not interested.

 In September 1974, David Barksdale, who had been wounded in a gun accident earlier in 1970, died from kidney related complications arising from the injury.
 This set the stage for incarcerated Larry Hoover to become the all-powerful “King” of Black Gangster Disciple Nation (BGDN).